EOxServer/eoxserver/docs/sphinx/en/rfc/rfc17.rst

 coverage basis whereas all others standards allow to report supported formats in the global service metadata only.

-The WCS 2.0.1 corrigendum introduces concept of native CRSes and formats which are reported in the coverage description.
+The WCS 2.0.1 corrigendum introduces the concept of native CRSes and formats which are reported in the coverage description.
 The native CRS is the one the domain set uses.

-On contrary to common expectation, the WCS 2.0.1 native file format is not necessarily the same as the file format of the stored data.
-Since not all source file formats might be supported as the output file format (e.g., ENVISAT N1), it is rather the default format delivered when there is no specific file format requested (omitted ``FORMAT`` parameter).
+Counterintuitively, the WCS 2.0.1 native file format is not necessarily the same as the file format of the stored data.
+Since not all source file formats are supported as the output file format (e.g. ENVISAT N1), it is rather the default format delivered when there no specific file format is requested (omitting the ``FORMAT`` parameter in GetCoverage requests).

 Supported Output Formats and WCS 2.0.1 Native Format
 ----------------------------------------------------

-As the most services (all but WCS 1.1.2, see the table above) allow output format configuration only per service instance, we propose that the list of supported formats shall be kept in the global configuration.
+As most services (all but WCS 1.1.2, see the table above) allow output format configuration only per service instance, we propose that the list of supported formats shall be kept in the global configuration.
 This can be most easily done by adding new items to the global configuration file ``conf/eoxserver.conf``.

-The configuration should be separate for WMS and WCS, due to the nature of the data transmitted by these services.
+Due to the nature of the data transmitted by these services the configuration should be separate for WMS and WCS.

-The EOxServer implementation for WCS 2.0 and EO-WCS requires the format to be specified by three parameters:
+The EOxServer implementation for WCS 2.0 and EO-WCS requires three parameters to be defined for each supported format:

 * the MIME type
 * the name of the GDAL driver